-Staying on top of regular apartment maintenance can seem like an overwhelming task.
+Staying on top of regular apartment maintenance and preventative maintenance can seem like an overwhelming task.

 When you factor in how many different types of maintenance need to be managed, it can seem like an impossible task.

 Or, at best, a serious pain in the you-know-what.

 And yet, it’s incredibly important, as staying on top of maintenance can:

 - and help keep your tenants happy (and renting).

 Still, none of that keeps it from being any less of a pain.

 With that said, bringing everything together into one place and organizing it in a way that allows you to stay on top of it better really makes a big difference.

 And that’s where a good apartment maintenance checklist comes in

 In the guide below, we’ll take you through a couple of things to help make your apartment maintenance less stressful and time-consuming.